The Course I Was Looking for – Xose Anton Portela Sobrino

 How would you describe your online learning experience?

 I found the level of the course very demanding and it took much more of my time than I had anticipated.
 However, the technical level and the contents exceeded my expectations by far.
 The use of my time was also much more efficient than with campus-based courses.
 The course was really thorough and methodically organized.
 The highlight of the course was undoubtedly the forum.
-I found really encouraging to engage in conversations about the content of the course with other students as enthusiastic as I am.
+I found it really encouraging to engage in conversations about the content of the course with other students as enthusiastic as I am.
 Students had a variety of backgrounds and I found our discussions in the forum very constructive.
 Some threads went on for weeks!
 The assistant professor, who looked after the forum, was absolutely brilliant.
 I was impressed by his patience and dedication to find ways to help us understand the contents of the course.

 As for the learning environement, I became confident with the online learning environment within a couple of days.
 It was quite straightforward and we could easily share photos or articles in the forums.
 All the information (tests, slides, etc) was there available for us to download.